sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 As you can see, I am frequently jumping between different versions of Node/Python/Ruby.
-That is because my day-to-day job is basically writing/learning profilers/tracing tools for different languages so...
-Anyway, when I comment out those, the startup decreases to `0.153` from `2.077`.
+That is because my day-to-day job is basically writing/learning profilers/tracing tools for different languages.

+When I comment out above code, the startup time decreases to `0.153` from `2.077`.

 # `lazyload` extension to the rescue